 Needles to say, this passion for food comes at a price.
 Namely, a less than ideal calorie count.
 It doesn’t keep me up at night, but I’ve definitely started looking for foods that are moderately healthy as well as delicious.

-This mission has led me to many different types of Asian restaurants in the DFW are, but I always ending up opting out for some type of noodle dish like ramen or pad thai.
-Noodles are my kryptonite.
+This mission has led me to many different types of Asian restaurants in the DFW area, given that most Asian dishes have substantially more vegetables than a lot of American/European cuisines.
+However, noodles are my kryptonite, and I always ending up caving in and ordering something delicious like ramen, chow mein, or pad thai.

 Then I discovered Korean food in Carrollton, at a shopping area colloquially known as Hmart (more on that little slice of heaven in the future).
 And let me tell you . . .